-The programme prepares students to undertake the dynamic role of a prescriber to meet the needs of clients/patients and carers with whom they work.
-It is seen as the vehicle by which professional knowledge, skills, analysis and theoretical frameworks of prescribing can be examined and synthesized.
 Students are required to reflect systematically on their learning using a reflective learning journal to evaluate and apply knowledge and skills to achieve the assessments of the programme.
-Key aspects of the programme are the practice assessment and standards of proficiency documentation, the personal development plan and the reflective learning journal.
+Key aspects of the course are the practice assessment and standards of proficiency documentation, the personal development plan, reflective learning journal and pharmacology presentation.

 We have a Disability Tutor who can help and support you.